thewalkingdeaf-dot-net/www/src/pages/uses.md

     - Uses 2TB HDD for storage
     - Intel i3-3240 (4) @ 3.400GHz
     - 4GB RAM
-    - backed up to Hetzner Storagebox by way of borgbackup
+    - backed up to Hetzner Storagebox by way of borgbackup daily